Taluu/challenge-jwt/README.md

 # Backend Hire Challenge

 This is the technical challenge for backend engineering candidates.

-It consists in implementing a gRPC microservice in Go.
+The it consists in implementing a small gRPC microservice in Go.

+## Disclaimer

+All materials you create for this test belong to you.
+This test is purely for evaluation purposes, we won’t use anything you share with us without your explicit permission.

 ## Your mission